WAP Systems and Labeled Subshifts

 A point $x$ in a metric dynamical system $(X,G)$ is a point of equicontinuity if for every $\epsilon >0$ there is a $\delta >0$ such that $d(gx,gx') < \epsilon$ for every $x' \in B_\delta(x)$ and every $g \in G$.
 The system is called {\em almost equicontinuous} (AE) if it has a dense (necessarily $G_\delta$) subset of equicontinuity points.
 It is {\em hereditarily almost equicontinuous} (HAE) if every subsystem (i.e. non-empty closed invariant subset) is AE.

-As our work deals almost exclusively with cascades (i.e. $\Z$-dynamical systems), in the sequel we will consider dynamical systems of the form $(X,T)$ where $T : X \to X$ is a surjective map, usually a homeomorphism.
+As our work deals almost exclusively with cascades (i.e. $\Z$-dynamical systems), in the sequel we will consider dynamical systems of the form $(X,T)$ where $T : X \to X$ is a homeomorphism.
 A large and important class of cascades is the class of symbolic systems or subshifts.
 We will deal only with subsystems of the {\em Bernoulli} dynamical system $(\{0,1\}^\Z, S)$, where $S$ is the shift transformation defined by

 We will call such dynamical systems {\em subshifts}.
 It was first observed in \cite{GM} that a subshift is HAE iff it is countable (see Proposition \ref{propHAE} below).
 In particular it follows that WAP subshifts are countable.
 Since a dynamical system which admits a recurrent non-periodic point is necessarily uncountable, it follows that in a WAP subshift the only recurrent points are the periodic points.
 These considerations immediately raise the question which countable subshifts are WAP, and how rich is this class ?
 This question was the starting point of our investigation.